zhangming-19/zhangming-19.github.io/_pages/about.md

 * Referees for Discover Artificial Intelligence.
 * Referees for Discover Computing.
 * Referees for Scientific Reports.
+* Referees for Technology and Health Care.
+* Referees for Sound & Vibration.
 * Referees for IEEE SMC.
 * Referees for IEEE IJCNN.